 Network analysis indices were used to further explore the relative activity of each living and nonliving compartment.
-A comparison of these trophic indices for the 2 models indicates that bacterial production was much greater in NABE, where it accounted for 23% (Fbac = 23%) of the primary production vs. 1% (Fbac = 1%) in the WAP model (Table 5).
-The dominance of krill in the WAP was evident with the krill processing 52% (F{kri} = 52%) of the total carbon passing through all the grazers (Table 5).
-The dominance of microzooplankton and protozoans in the North Atlantic was obvious with the total throughput of microzooplankton and protozoans equal to 88% (Fmic = 48%, F{pro} = 40%) of the total carbon passing through all the grazers (Table 5).
-For the North Atlantic model, 54% of the primary production passed through the DOC pool while in the WAP model, just 14% of the primary production cycled as DOC.
-In both models, 25% of the primary production passed through the detritus pool.
+A comparison of these trophic indices for the 2 models indicates that bacterial production was much greater in NABE, where it accounted for 26% (Fbac = 26%) of the primary production vs. 1% (Fbac = 1%) in the WAP model (Table 4).
+The dominance of krill in the WAP was evident with the krill processing 49% (Fkri = 49%) of the total carbon passing through all the grazers (Table 4).
+The dominance of microzooplankton and protozoans in the North Atlantic was obvious with the total throughput of microzooplankton and protozoans equal to 90% (Fmic = 49%, Fpro = 41%) of the total carbon passing through all the grazers (Table 4).
+For the North Atlantic model, 108% of the primary production passed through the

+DOC pool while in the WAP model, just 15% of the primary production cycled as DOC.
+The detritus pool received 25% of the primary production in the WAP model, while in the NABE model it received 77%.

 The recycling index, L and the Total Ingestion / PP indicated greater recycling in the North Atlantic than the western Antarctic Peninsula.
-The average carbon atom cycles within the North Atlantic food web 2.2 times before exiting through respiration or sinking, while L for the western Antarctic Peninsula is 1.4 (Table 5).
-The Total Ingestion / PP indicates that in the North Atlantic food web, zooplankton and bacteria process 140% of the primary production, indicating a strong reliance on recycled carbon (Table 5).
-In the western Antarctic Peninsula food web, the zooplankton and bacteria process 100% of the primary production, indicating somewhat less reliance on recycled carbon (Table 5).
+The average carbon atom cycles within the North Atlantic food web 3 times before exiting through respiration or sinking, while L for the western Antarctic Peninsula is 1.5 (Table 4).
+The Total Ingestion / PP indicates that in the North Atlantic food web, zooplankton and bacteria process 160% of the primary production, indicating a strong reliance on recycled carbon (Table 4).
+In the western Antarctic Peninsula food web, the zooplankton and bacteria process 115% of the primary production, indicating somewhat less reliance on recycled carbon.

-The effective trophic levels found using the NETWRK program (Ulanowicz, 1986) showed a simpler food web for the WAP than for NABE (Table 6).
+The effective trophic levels found using the NETWRK program (Ulanowicz, 1986) showed a simpler food web for the WAP than for NABE (Table 5).
 The large and small phytoplankton, detritus, and DOC compartments are all arbitrarily assigned trophic levels of 1.
-In the WAP, the protozoans, microzooplankton, and krill all fed at trophic levels close to 2 (Table 6).
+In the WAP, the protozoans, microzooplankton, and krill all fed at trophic levels close to 2 (Table 5).
 In the NABE solution, a more complex picture was evident, with the grazers feeding at trophic levels farther from 2.
-The mesozooplankton had a trophic level as high as 2.49, gaining half of their diet from protozoans and microzooplankton.

 Overall, these analyses of the flow network solutions suggest a microbe-dominated bloom in the North Atlantic with high reliance on recycling and active detrital pools (particulate and dissolved), while the opposite tended to be the case for the WAP.
-The Antarctic system was dominated by larger organisms, little activity in the microbes and detritus pools, and little dependence on recycling.
-The activity of the particulate detritus pool was 25% of NPP in both models and in the WAP there was consumption of detritus by zooplankton but not in NABE.
+The Antarctic system was dominated by larger organisms, with lower activity in the microbes and detritus pools, and less dependence on recycling.